cometbft/cometbft/docs/rfc/tendermint-core/rfc-026-p2p-bad-peers-checktx.md

 If invalid transactions are kept in the cache, the check is ran only when a transaction is seen for the first time.
 Afterwards, the  transaction is cached, to avoid running `CheckTx` on transactions already checked.
-Thus when a transaction is received from a peer, if it is in the cache, `CheckTx` is not ran again, but the peers' ID is addded to the list of peers who sent this particular transaction.
+Thus when a transaction is received from a peer, if it is in the cache, `CheckTx` is not ran again, but the peers' ID is added to the list of peers who sent this particular transaction.
 These transactions are rechecked once a block is committed to verify that they are still valid.

 If invalid transactions are not kept in the cache, they can be resubmitted multiple times, and `CheckTx` will be executed on them upon submission.